williamsteffens/os-challenge-SHAshanties/README.md

 other sections can be read in any order, but as the implementation has been iteratively developed reading them in sequence is recommended.

+## Testing

+variations of the continuous
+different seeds.

 <br />
 <br />